JackSzwergold/Writing/star_wars_toy_diary/index.md

 ## 1978

+With the exception of the mail-away offer Boba Fett, the rest of these figures seem to have been spit out by Kenner to cash in on the *Star Wars* craze that was sweeping the world at that time.
+And of course I had to buy these figures as well to complete my collection.

 #### R5-D4 (Cameo Stationery)

 Really excited to get an R5-D4 figure since that droid looked cool despite having a bad motivator.
 But the back of the card revealed all kinds of oddball characters nobody really cared about on it back of it.
 It was clear to me they were milking the line for what it was worth.